sense-i-co/docs/docs/BNKTRNSIMPRT-04.md

 ### Assign Party

-1. Click on the record row you you would like to assign a Party to.
+1. Click on the transaction record row you you would like to assign a Party to.

 2. Click the **Party** button in the form Action bar.